-Many forget that Samsung started the plus-sized touchscreen smartphone trend with its Galaxy Note series, but since large displays are now the norm on mobile devices, some have been left questioning why the Note family still exists.
-Samsung answered that with the release of its new Galaxy Note 20 and Note 20 Ultra, showing that these phablet phones have more to offer today than just more screen real estate.
+Many may have forgotten that Samsung started the plus-sized smartphone trend with its Galaxy Note series, but since those big displays are now pretty standard on mobile devices (you might notice that the word “phablet” has fallen out of favor in recent years), some have been left wondering why the Note series still exists.
+Samsung answered that question with the launch of the new Galaxy Note 20 and Note 20 Ultra this year, proving that these large phones have more to offer today than just extra screen real estate.

-In fact, we were more impressed this year by the new Galaxy Note releases than the flagship Galaxy S20 devices, but that quality comes at a premium: The Note 20 and Note 20 Ultra are high-end smartphones with hefty price tags to be sure, but if you’re looking for smartphone deals and these caught your eye, you may yet be in luck.
-Below, we’ve gathered up all the best Samsung Galaxy Note 20 deals you can score right now, and we’ve also put together a quick guide that lays out the differences between the two Note 20 models.
+We were actually more enthusiastic about the new Galaxy Note devices than we were about the flagship Galaxy S20 releases (with the exception of the excellent Galaxy S20 Plus), but that premium design comes with a hefty price tag.
+Nonetheless, if you’re looking for smartphone deals and these caught your eye, you’re in luck.
+Below, we’ve scooped up all the best Samsung Galaxy Note 20 deals you can score at the moment, and we’ve also put together a handy guide that lays out the differences between the Note 20 and Note 20 Ultra.

 Today’s Best Samsung Galaxy Note 20 Deals